Formatter HelperEdit this page

 Read the updated version of this page for Symfony 6.1 (the current stable version).

 The Formatter helpers provides functions to format the output with colors.
-You can do more advanced things with this helper than you can in Coloring the Output.
+You can do more advanced things with this helper than you can in The Console Component.

 $formatter = $this->getHelper('formatter');